slatedocs/slate/source/includes/acts/get_api.md

 --------- | ---- | -----------
 PageNumber | int | Page number of the results to fetch.
-PageSize | int | The number of results per page emissionTypeIDs | int | Emission Type ID is one of the type of emissions and is the one of the filter option provided for Emission Type
+PageSize | int | The number of results per page emissionTypeIds | int | Emission Type ID is one of the type of emissions and is the one of the filter option provided for Emission Type emissionTypes | string | Emission Types is for the project to emission detail types

 ### 5. Equipment Table

 This section provides guidance on retrieving data from the Equipment table using the designated API endpoint.
-The endpoint allows you to retrieve all data from the Equipment table or specify specific data based on equipment IDs.
+The endpoint allows you to retrieve all data from the Equipment table or specify specific data based on equipment Ids.
 Additionally, the Equipment endpoint offers pagination support to facilitate the handling of substantial datasets.

 > Example Request